Customising a view

-This page focuses on the product’s detail view and explains the basic concept of use.
+This page focuses on the product’s detail view in the back end and explains the basic concept of use.
 You’ll learn how to customise the product view so that it only includes the data fields that are relevant for your company.

 Do you have admin rights?